 #9 – Deep snow and deep discounts!
 Keep dialed in to Park City’s Stay & Ski promotions and Ski Utah deals as well.
 You can book slopeside lodging for two nights at the luxurious Lodges at Deer Valley, the revered Stein Eriksen Lodge, or the Grand Summit at the Canyons, with ski and stay specials like third night free.
 We recommend the Silver Baron Lodge at Deer Valley – each beautifully appointed unit has its own hot tub on the private deck (I told you Deer Valley does it right!).

 #10 Two world class ski resorts, one great town!
 What are you waiting for?
 Utah skiing is less than a day away.
 Park City’s the place – to ski Deer Valley and Park City.
 You are also under an hour to Snowbird/Alta, Snowbasin and Powder, Solitude and Brighton.
 The sun is high – so pack your sunscreen, the snow is deep – so bring a snorkel, and the deals are sweet.
-See our Utah Ski Images and Utah Ski Videos
+See Utah Ski Videos